About the Trainer

 Training built for parks, walks, distractions, and the moments where the skill actually needs to work.

-Adaptable coaching
+Adaptable Coaching

 The plan adjusts to the dog in front of us instead of forcing one method.